THIS WORLD IS FULL OF BEAUTY. |

 Where stands Magnificence dreaming! and God

-burneth in the bush:
+burneth in

 Or where the old hills worship with their silence